General Terms and Conditions of Sale

 9.1 In accordance with the provisions in this section we vouch that the item supplied is free of third party industrial property rights or copyrights.
 Each contracting partner will immediately inform the other contracting partner in writing in the event that claims are made against him due to the infringement of such rights.

-9.3 In case of infringements of products from other manufacturers supplied by us then the vendor may choose to make claims against the manufacturer and previous supplier on the account of the Customer or to assign these to the Customer.
-Claims against us only apply in these cases in accordance with this section if the legal enforcement of the above-mentioned claims against the manufacturer and supplier was unsuccessful or is futile, for example, because of insolvency.
+9.3 In case of infringements of products from other manufacturers supplied by us we may choose to make claims against the manufacturer and previous supplier on the account of the Customer or to assign these claims to the Customer.
+Claims against us only apply in these cases in accordance with this section if the legal enforcement of the abovementioned claims against the manufacturer and supplier was unsuccessful or is futile, for example, because of insolvency.

 10. Liability for compensation due to culpability

 10.1 Our liability for compensation, for whatever legal reason, but in particular due to impossibility, delay, defective or incorrect delivery, contractual infringement, infringement of obligations during contract negotiation and action in tort is, in so far as there is culpability, limited in accordance with this clause.

 10.2 We are not liable in the event of simple negligence by our organs, legal representatives, employees or other vicarious agents, in so far as this does not amount to an infringement of cardinal contractual obligations.
 Cardinal obligations are timely delivery and installation of the item supplied free of significant defects and duties of consultation, protection and care, which enable the Customer to use the item supplied in accordance with the contract or which serve the purpose of protecting the life and limb of the Customer’s personnel or the Customer’s property against significant damage.